LuisGustavoBR/linuxtips-linux-for-cloud-native/02 - Shell Survival/README.md

 ---

-# Lesson 5 - Finding Files and Directories in Linux
+# Module 2 - Lesson 5 - Finding Files and Directories in Linux

 ## 1. Introduction